sarimbinwaseem/Salah-Timmings/README.md

 ~~Unfortunately, My SSD1306 display is broken. i2cdetect is not detecting it so, I cannot work on this project further.~~

 I have bought a new OLED SSD1306 display and successfully completed the project.
-Will share pictures soon.